mapbox/mapbox-gl-native/platform/ios/docs/guides/Runtime Styling.md

 # Runtime Styling

-Mapbox's runtime styling features allow you direct control over every layer in your maps with code.
-It's now possible to create dynamic maps and visualizations that aren't possible with other mobile maps SDKs.
+Mapbox’s runtime styling features allow you direct control over every layer in your maps with code.
+It’s now possible to create dynamic maps and visualizations that aren’t possible with other mobile maps SDKs.

 Runtime styling expands upon the design power of [Mapbox Studio](https://www.mapbox.com/mapbox-studio/) and exposes all of the same properties and attributes directly to mobile developers in our SDK.

 Beyond the custom styled maps that you can create with Mapbox Studio, you can now change the look and feel of your map on the fly having maps in your app visually respond to user interaction or or context.
 Or leverage the power of OpenGL for highly performant and complex data visualizations.
-Now it's possible to mix in your own data and bring your map to life.
+Now it’s possible to mix in your own data and bring your map to life.

 ## Example use cases

-As an example of what's possible with runtime styling, consider some of the following use cases:
+As an example of what’s possible with runtime styling, consider some of the following use cases:

 ### Styling maps on the fly